Types of chocolate: United States

 The U.S. Food and Drug Administration (FDA) regulates the naming and ingredients of cocoa products:

+Contrary to FAO standards, American legislation focuses on the chocolate liquor content, and not on total cocoa solids.
+Chocolate liquor (or cocoa mass) is the ground or melted state of the nib of the cacao bean, containing roughly equal parts cocoa butter and non-fat solids.

 Semisweet and bittersweet are terms traditionally used in the United States to indicate the amount of added sugar in dark chocolate.
 Typically, bittersweet chocolate has less sugar than semisweet chocolate, but the two are interchangeable when baking.
-Both must contain a minimum of 35% cocoa solids.
+Both must contain a minimum of 35% chocolate liquor.

-In the American chocolate industry chocolate liquor is the ground or melted state of the nib of the cacao bean, containing roughly equal parts cocoa butter and solids.